Municipal Incorporation · Santa Barbara County, California

 LAFCO Commission & Staff

-Before any incorporation can be filed, LAFCO must complete a Municipal Services Review (MSR) — a factual evaluation of how services are currently delivered across the territory, by whom, and whether existing arrangements are sustainable.
+LAFCO must complete a Municipal Services Review (MSR) — a factual evaluation of how services are currently delivered across the territory, by whom, and whether existing arrangements are sustainable.
 This is the factual foundation for every subsequent decision.
+For the La Purisima territory, this process is currently active at Santa Barbara County LAFCO.

 • Covers all special districts and service providers within the proposed area